CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> tunnel interface \<interface-name\>

-Configures the physical underlay interface to used for tunnel packets.
+Configures the physical underlay interface to use for tunnel packets.

 ### Usage